Liao-Xu/SFS_py/README.md

-# Schrödinger-Föllmer Sampler for Gaussian Mixtures
+# Schrödinger-Föllmer Sampler

-This repository contains the Python implementation of the Schrödinger-Föllmer Sampler (SFS) for Gaussian Mixtures, including demonstrations in 1D, 2D, and high-dimensional settings.
+This repository contains the Python implementation of the Schrödinger-Föllmer Sampler (SFS), including demonstrations in 1D, 2D, and high-dimensional settings.

+Find our manuscript in ***IEEE Transactions on Information Theory***: https://ieeexplore.ieee.org/abstract/document/10815994.

 ## Requirements